-As a general rule, in Norse Mythology, natural phenomena are personified as giants (Jotuns).
+As a general rule, in Norse Mythology natural phenomena are personified as giants (Jotnar).
 Fire, ice, and time are examples of this.
-Meanwhile, the gods usually represent manmade concepts like war, sailing, wisdom, and singing.
+Meanwhile, the gods usually represent man-made concepts like war, sailing, wisdom, and song.
 Norse mythology can thus be seen as a representation of a war between man and nature, where nature is decidedly evil.

 Early in Dilbert, a personified Mother Nature made a few appearances, each time doing something rather nasty without shame.

 This is the reason Green magic in Magic: The Gathering isn't a "good" color.
 There are many cards that reflect the life-giving and nurturing facet of Mother Nature.
 There are also many cards that reflect Mother Nature's brutality.

 In some ways, this is the heart of early gameplay in Minecraft.
 There is no real enemy or driving plot; it's just your struggle to survive in a hostile wilderness where the wild animals happen to be monsters.

 The Spriggans from The Elder Scrolls are aggressive nature spirits that attack anyone who disturbs their groves.
 Another example from the same series is the Daedric Prince Namira, who represents the darker aspects of nature.

 E.V.O.: Search for Eden has a more active example of not-nice nature, where Life, a strange and rapidly-evolving creature, routinely finishes off an era by committing genocide against certain species to pave the way for other species to grow and thrive.
 Evolution in this world is an extremely harsh mistress.